just-buildsystem/justbuild/doc/concepts/profiling.md

 In order to keep things simple, for the time being, we only support one form of outputting the needed data: writing it to a file.
-The collection and transfer to a central database is a task that can be solved by a separate tool.
+The collection and transfer to a central database is a task that can be solved by a separate tool (or by using `just add-to-cas` to collect in the remote-execution CAS).
 Nevertheless, we chose paths in such a way, that log files can be written to a network file system, which is one possible way of central collection.

-In any case, we only output files in a machine-readable format.
+In any case, all output files are in a machine-readable format.

 Collection of build data, if desired, should be done routinely.
 For the build-sharing use case it is not known ahead of time, which invocation will be the intersting one.
-Also, statistics over invocations are much more informative, if the data is complete.
+Also, statistics over invocations are much more informative, if the data is complete (or at least sampled in an unbiased way).
 Therefore, the build-data collection should be configured in a configuration file.
 The only tool we have that routinely reads a configuration file is `just-mr`.
 As this is also routinely used as a launcher for `just`, its configuration file is a good place to configure build-insight logging.
-Following the current design, we let `just-mr` do all the necessary set up and extend `just` only minimally.
+Following the current design, we let `just-mr` do all the necessary set up and let `just` strictly follow instructions.

-## Proposed Changes
+## Relevant interfaces

-### `just` to receive a `--profile` option
+### The `--profile` option of `just`

-The build tool `just` will get a new option `--profile` with one file name as parameter.
+The build tool `just` has an option `--profile` with one file name as parameter.
 This option is accepted by all `just` subcommands that do at least analysis.
-After completing the attempt for the requested task, it will write to the specified file name a file containing information about that attempt.
-This will also happen if no build was attempted despite being requested, e.g., due to failure in analysis.
+After completing the attempt for the requested task, it writes to the specified file name a file containing information about that attempt.
+This also happens if no build was attempted despite being requested, e.g., due to failure in analysis.
 The file contains a single JSON object, with the following key (and more keys possibly added in the future).
  - The key `"exit code"` contains the exit value of the `just` process; this allows easy filtering on the build and test results.
  - The key `"target"` contains the target in full-qualified form.